ktorch/ktorch/docs/types.rst

 .. function:: dtype() -> sym

-   :return: given empty or null arg, returns the default data type.
+   | Given an empty or null arg, returns the default data type as a symbol.

 .. function:: dtype(sym) -> null

-   :param sym: the default data type for the k session, defined initially as ```float``, usually a floating point data type.
+   | Given a symbol, sets default data type for the k session, defined initially as ```float``.
+This is usually a floating point data type.
+Returns null.
-   :return: (null)

 .. function:: dtype(ptr) -> sym

-   :param tensor ptr: an `api-pointer <pointers>` to a tensor, vector or dictionary of tensors.
-   :return: sym(s) representing the data type(s) of the allocated tensor, vector or dictionary of tensors.
+   | Given an :doc:`api-pointer <pointers>` to a tensor, vector or dictionary of tensors, returns sym(s) representing the data type(s) of the allocated tensor, vector or dictionary of tensors.

 ::